postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 ##### **Creating end user accounts**

-To add an end user, create an account for the user in the Identity Provider (IdP).
+You can create an account for a user in the Identity Provider (IdP).

-The first time a new user logs in to Postman through the IdP, a Postman account will be created under two conditions—the team has seats available and the "Allow Signups" box was checked during SSO configuration.
+The first time a new user logs in to Postman through the IdP, a Postman account is created under two conditions—the team has seats available and the "Allow Signups" box was checked during SSO configuration.

 The user will be automatically associated to the team with a **user** role and have access to team resources.